 Police: Suspected DUI driver traveling 100 mph crashes on Santa Rosa Avenue

-A suspected drunken driver traveling an estimated 100 mph crashed into a car and fence on Santa Rosa Avenue Sunday afternoon, authorities said.
+A suspected drunken driver traveling an estimated 100 mph crashed into cars and a fence on Sunday afternoon, authorities said.

 Ignacio Floriano-Munguia, 30, of Santa Rosa, had a preliminary blood-alcohol level of 0.20, more than twice the 0.08 legal limit, police said.
 The man also was on probation and had a suspended license for an earlier DUI conviction, Santa Rosa Police Sgt.
 Rob Reynolds said in a news release.